Skip to content

 PRAY

-• God to call out more laborers who will make Jesus known everywhere in North America.
+• God to call more missionaries who will share the gospel with people in Utah.

 PRAY